Fiddleheads and Poached Eggs

 When we find the fiddleheads, we know that spring is here!
 If you are also lucky enough to find some local mushrooms at your farm stand or co-op, and some new shoots of asparagus, even better!

 But they can be a little tricky.
-Fiddlehead ferns need to be scrubbed of their brown papery coating, soaked and rinsed well, and blanched before cooking or they will be bitter.
+Fiddlehead ferns need to be scrubbed of their brown papery coating, soaked and rinsed well, soaked again, and blanched before cooking or they will be bitter.
 Once prepared, melt the butter and add the olive oil and, tasting often, do a quick saute for best results.
-After five minutes, add the mushrooms and continue cooking, throwing in the tender asparagus at the last.
+After a few minutes, add the mushrooms and continue cooking, throwing in the tender asparagus at the last.

 Serve with poached eggs and enjoy this seasonal classic.